China pledges policy support to economy, reform in 2016

 The source said both China's and the world's economic recoveries are expected to be "L-shaped", implying a sustained period of modest growth that follows a sharp slowdown.

-"Because we realise that will be an 'L-shape', you cannot only use demand-side policy to drive the economy," the source said.
+"Because we realize that will be an 'L-shape', you cannot only use demand-side policy to drive the economy," the source said.

 The government will expand its budget deficit next year and cut tax to help reduce burdens on companies, said the source.